apostrophecms/apostrophe-documentation/tutorials/getting-started/reusable-content-with-pieces.md

 > **"What's going on in this code?"** On a pieces index page, `data.url` always contains the current URL.
 We want to add a `tags` parameter to the query string.
 Apostrophe's `build` filter merges new query parameters with the URL.
 We can also remove a query parameter by passing the empty string as its value.
 >
-> Notice that there are separate `tag` and `label` properties for each tag, even though they are the same.
+> Notice that there are separate `value` and `label` properties for each tag, even though they are the same.
 This pattern is used consistently for all fields we define filters for, including fields like joins or select fields where the value and the label can be quite different.
 This lets you write a single macro to handle many filters.

 ### Displaying counts for tags